milavdabgar/Cyber-Security/Notes GPT Long.md

 - **Confidentiality:** "Keep Secrets Safe"
 - **Integrity:** "Data Stays True"
 - **Availability:** "Always Accessible"

-### Summary

-The CIA Triad is the cornerstone of cyber security, guiding the design and implementation of secure systems.
-By ensuring confidentiality, integrity, and availability, we can protect sensitive information, maintain its accuracy, and ensure that it is always accessible to those who need it.

 ### Key Terms in Cyber Security